In the United States, over 10M surgeries annually require a drain to be installed to collect and dispose of excess fluids as the body heals.

 2. Providers – improved clinical workflow & decision making, detect complications earlier and higher patient satisfaction

 3. Payers – decrease length of stay, lower costs and reduce mortality rate

 CEO, Nikin Tharan.
 Youngest Research Assistant at India’s Department of Defense at 13 y/o.
 Techstars Alumnae.
 BostInno’s 25 Under 25.
 Forbes Under 30 Scholar

 CTO, Dr. Niloy Choudhury.
 20+ years of scientific, industrial and academic experience in opto-electronics instrumentation and product development.
 50+ patents/papers/publications

 CMO, Dr. Neil Mukherjee.
 Foregut and Hepatobiliary Pancreas Surgeon at Northwell Health.
 Associate Program Director at Hofstra University.
 15+ years clinical experience.
 50+ articles/papers/publications

 Business Development, Geoffrey Bocobo.
-George & Kelly Ellis Jr. Scholar & MD Candidate at The Jacobs School of Medicine.
+MD Candidate.
 Former researcher at Brigham & Women’s Hospital w/ 10+ publications.
-Previously an Innovation Fellow, Investment Banking Analyst, and Foundation Advisor
+Previously a VC Fellow, Innovation Fellow and Investment Banking Analyst